azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ### Understanding Nuclei Templates

 Nuclei templates are the way to extend Nuclei with new functionality.
-Many Nuclei templates exist, build by the community and vary in functionality.
-We are going to have a look into an Azure Nuclei template, which is used to validate the **Azure Cloud Environment** connection.
-Later during this blog we are going to develop our own Azure Nuclei template which provides a configuration review for validating if Public Network Acces is enabled for Azure Monitoring LAWs.
-If this condition is `true` a warning message is logged.
+Many great *Nuclei templates* exist, built by the community and vary in functionality.
+We are going to have a look into a specific Azure Nuclei template, which is used to validate the *Azure Cloud Environment connection*.
+Later during this blog we are going to develop our own Azure *Nuclei template* which provides a configuration review for validating if Public Network Access is enabled for Azure Monitoring `LAWs`.
+If this condition is `true` a *warning* message is logged.

 So let's first starting looking into the actual **azure-env** Nuclei template below: